anataliocs/pba7-mod4-hackathon-smart-contracts/README.md

 # 📈 Uniswap V2 on PolkVM - Minimal Viable Dex on Polkadot Hub Smart Contract

-_Uniswap V2 contracts on Polkadot using PolkVM, typechain, Hardhat, Solidity and the @parity/hardhat-polkadot._
+_Uniswap V2 contracts on Polkadot using PolkVM, typechain, Hardhat, Solidity and the @parity/hardhat-polkadot plugin._

 ### Quickstart